Geomembrane: Manufacturing

 The above represents approximately $1.8 billion in worldwide sales.
 Projections for future geomembrane usage are strongly dependent on the application and geographical location.
 Landfill liners and covers in North America and Europe will probably see modest growth (~ 5%), while in other parts of the world growth could be dramatic (10–15%).
 Perhaps the greatest increases will be seen in the containment of coal ash and heap leach mining for precious metal capture.

 Properties

-The majority of generic geomembrane test methods that are referenced worldwide are by the ASTM International|American Society of Testing and Materials (ASTM) due to their long history in this activity.
-More recent are test method developed by the International Organization for Standardization (ISO).
-Lastly, the Geosynthetic Research Institute (GRI) has developed test methods that are only for test methods not addressed by ASTM or ISO.
-Of course, individual countries and manufacturers often have specific (and sometimes) proprietary test methods.
+The majority of generic geomembrane test methods that are referenced worldwide are by ASTM International (ASTM) due to their long history of work in the field.
+More recently, the International Organization for Standardization (ISO) has also developed its own test methods.
+Lastly, the Geosynthetic Research Institute (GRI) has developed test methods to fill gaps not addressed by ASTM or ISO.
+Individual countries and manufacturers often have specific (and sometimes) proprietary test methods.

 Physical properties

-The main physical properties of geomembranes in the as-manufactured state are:
+The main physical properties of geomembranes as-manufactured are: